geode-sdk/mods/mods-v2/saumondeluxe.rainbow_icon/about.md

 # Rainbow Icon Mod

 - This mod will change the color of the icons in the game to a rainbow color.

 - This mod was made by [SaumonDeLuxe](https://github.com/shadowforce78)

-- The only settings you need is to enable the mod in the settings menu.
+- You can enable or disable the mod in the settings.

+- You can also change the speed of the rainbow effect in the settings.

+# Credits

+- Thanks [availax](https://linktr.ee/availaxmusic) for the new mod icon.